-The goal of this section is a dichotomy theorem for $\text{Pl-}\#\text{CSP}^2(f)$ when f is a symmetric signature of arity 4.
-Frequently our first test uses the determinantal criterion of a redundant signature of arity 4 based on Lemma A.25.
+The goal of this section is a dichotomy theorem for Pl-#CSP2(f) when f is a symmetric signature of arity 4.
+Frequently our first test uses the determinantal criterion of a redundant signature of arity 4 based on Lemma 9.25.

-Lemma D.1.
-Let f be an arity 4 signature.
-If the signature matrix of f is redundant, and its compressed form is nonsingular, then Pl- $\#CSP^2(f)$ is #P-hard.
+Lemma 12.1 Let f be an arity 4 symmetric signature.
+If the signature matrix of f is redundant, and its compressed form is nonsingular, then Pl-#CSP2(f) is #P-hard.

-Proof.
-Since

-$$\text{Pl-Holant}(f) \leq_T \text{Pl-}\#\text{CSP}^2(f)$$

-, we are done by Lemma A.25.
+Proof Since Pl-Holant(f) <T Pl-#CSP2(f), we are done by Lemma 9.25.